shashjar/monkey-lang/README.md

 ### Loops

-`while` loops with a conditional clause and a body block statement are supported. `for` loops are not yet supported.
+`while` loops with a conditional clause and a body block statement are supported.

 ```
 let arr = [1, 2, 3];